developer-program/engineering-track/docs/aws/iam.md

 ### Rotate Credentials Regularly

 - change your password regularly.
-Once in every 3 months or more/less frequent depends on how secure, you need it to be.
+Once in every 3 months or more/less frequent depends on how secure you need it to be.

 ### Remove Unused Credentials